fletchjp/MERG-Arduino-Software/DUE_CBUS.md

 ### observer

 This is a development of the ecoop1b example to look at monitoring changes using the subject/observer model.

 I have quite a lot of code for this which I am going to adapt.

+### DUEobserver

+This continues the adaption of the observer example.

+### DUEobserver2

+Further development of DUEobserver.

 ## SK Pang codes